ehilzinger/Lectures/docs/00_scientific/intro.md

 sidebar_position: 1
 ---

-# A brief intro to science
+# A Brief Intro to Science

 Let us start of with some good ol' definitions first - after all, we are trying to be serious here, right?
 To get started, let us define the term "science" according to the experience one might have: